eliamue/foundations-prep-april-2021/04-from-hobbyist-to-professional-js-and-testing/notes/tdd.md

 Notice that all of these are pure functions.
 They have input (`arguments`) and output, and I expect to get the same output every time I supply the same input (`arguments`).
 Impure functions are much more challenging to test.
 Therefore, we will mostly only test pure functions in this foundational course.

+## No HTML

+Make sure you are defining and exporting your functions outside of your main `app.js`.
+If you try to test against functions that are exported in the same file as your `document.getElementById` calls, the tests will not run, becuause you will be missing some of the HTML necessary for the rest of the `app.js` code to run.

 ## Setup QUnit

 `alchemy-bootstrap` comes with a built-in place for tests!